dikortis/LetsTalkETC/Episodes/Episode_15.md

-doing that cross language to language thing introduces a lot of difficulties it's a lot harder to do that I see it's a lot more effort yeah so I I would say that you know and if let's say you know
+doing that cross language to language thing introduces a lot of difficulties it's a lot harder to do that I see it's a lot more effort so I would say that you know and if let's say you know
 10 times out of a hundred a Python programmer has to go and do that drop